What is XPath in Selenium?

 Below given are some of the functions of XPath used in Selenium:

-1. Contains(): It is a method which is used in XPath expression and is used to locate the element with the partial text in the case where the text to be searched has too lengthy and the value of attribute changes dynamically on reload.
+1. Contains(): It is a method that is used in XPath expression and is used to locate the element with the partial text in the case where the text to be searched has too lengthy and the value of attribute changes dynamically on reload.

 Xpath = //*[contains(@name=’inputButton’)]